julianStreibel/singan_inpainting/README.md

 # Masking
-Creating the loss mask and the masked image to inject.
-Local mean color is used for the masked image to create better performance when injecting the image on higher scales.
+This video shows the creation of the loss mask and the masked image to inject.
+The local mean color is used for the image mask to create better performance when injecting the image on higher scales.
 This process can be seen as editing or paint-to-image task.
-The loss mask created has the same format of the image mask.
+The created loss mask has the same shape as the image mask.

 https://user-images.githubusercontent.com/17069602/177582366-8254196f-8f30-4b4c-be3f-9d09440ce3df.mov